cryotools/subglacial-overdeepenings/code/README.md

 ![GLAMoR](https://cryo-tools.org/wp-content/uploads/2020/07/GLAMoR-LOGO-400px.png)
 ## Scripts
-The scripts in this repository can be used to calculate subglacial overdeepenings.
+The scripts in this repository can be used to calculate subglacial overdeepenings and estimate the hazard of mass movement impacts into potential future lakes.
-The main work is done by *calculations.py*, which consists of two subsequent routines for all glaciers.
-As the `region group` routine in ArcGIS is still buggy for large datasets, we outsourced this step to R. Therefore, the routine needs to be stopped and the results have to be run through the R script in order to provide the necessary data for the second python routine.
+The main work is done by the python script *calculations.py*, which consists of two subsequent routines for all glaciers.

+As a key function in ArcGIS (`region group`) sometimes breaks when handling large datasets, we recommend to outsource this step to the `raster` package of R. With this, R steps in to provide the necessary overdeepening identification for the second routine of the python script.
+For more details, please see the header of *calculations.py*.

 ### Required data
 In order to run properly, the scripts in this repository require different datasets to be downloaded.
 For the glacier ice thickness estimates, we used the dataset of [Farinotti et al. (2019)](https://doi.org/10.1038/s41561-019-0300-3) The glacier outlines can be downloaded from the